nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     Use case resumes at step 1.

-**Use case: UC02 - Tag a task**
+**Use case: UC02 - List all tasks**

 **MSS**

-1. User requests to tag tasks that contains some keywords
+1. User requests to list every task in Uni-Fy.
-2. Uni-Fy sets priority for that particular task(s) with the matching keywords
+2. Uni-Fy displays all of user's tasks.

     Use case ends.

 **Extensions**

 * 1a.
+The list is empty.

+  Use case ends.

+**Use case: UC03 - Tag a task**

+**MSS**

-User requests to tag tasks that contains some keywords with a due date.
+1. User requests to tag a task using a keyword.
+2. Uni-Fy sets tag for that particular task with the matching keyword.

+    Use case ends.

+**Extensions**

+* 1a.
+User requests to tag task using multiple keywords.
     * 1a1.
-Uni-Fy sets priority for the particular task(s) with matching keywords with that due date.
+Uni-Fy sets multiple tags for the particular task with corresponding keywords.

   Use case ends.

-**Use case: UC03 - Mark a task as done**
+**Use case: UC04 - Mark a task as done**

 **MSS**